Can I wild camp in Portugal ?

 The fact is, we all enjoy the west coast because of its wildness.
 Its status as a nature reserve prevents the rise of wall to wall hotels like many parts of the Algarve and Spain.
 These parks are not designed to be parked in or lived in and yes, it is illegal to park here out of designated camp areas.
 To license any building works in these areas is extremely difficult due to environmental concerns.
 Turismo de Portugal the tourist authority has been playing catch up with the rapid influx and along with some EU funding have put together very low-cost parking facilities with places to empty toilets and fill with water.
 Read more about this here: ASA's

 Portuguese associations including the campervan rental association have been lobbying the government to provide more facilities and allow camping in public places for up to 48hrs if your van comes equipped with a toilet.
 The ACP automobile association have also been very vocal about making some changes to the law to allow motorhomes with bathrooms to stay outside of campsites without being fined.
 Turismo de Portugal is worried that this law may have a negative effect on those wishing to visit the interior of the country which has limited camping infrastructure.
 Wild camping or freedom camping in New Zealand seems to work very well with the right infrastructure.
-So, for now It is illegal to wild camp in Portugal, but let's see if the new law can be adjusted.
+So, for now It is partially legal to wild camp in Portugal, but let's see if the new law can be further adjusted.
 It's currently a hot topic with ongoing positive debates.
-Check back soon for an update!
+We'll continue to update this article as new information becomes available!

 We are all very excited at Siesta HQ about the creation of projects which show that the desire for freedom and adventure can peacefully coexist with local communities and the natural world.
 These culturally enriching experiences come at a very reasonable price: